JUnit 5 and Mockito

 void staticMockDemo() {

-try (MockedStatic<Math> mockedMath = Mockito.mockStatic(Math.class)) {
+try (MockedStatic<Integer> mockedInt = Mockito.mockStatic(Integer.class)) {

 }

-// Original behavior restored after try block
+// Behavior is restored outside the try block

 }